lucasbiancogs/lucasbiancogs/README.md

 And more about my programming carrer here, on GitHub...

+### Flutter

+### React Native

+To understand users interactions the [Lambe](https://github.com/lucasbiancogs/lambe) project was a greate start.
+It showed me how to use Firebase and how easy it could be to interact with some API's.

+I discovered I wanted to follow a developer carrer once I started to learn React Native and created my first mobile app called [Tasks](https://github.com/lucasbiancogs/tasks), with another cod3r course.
+It also helped to learn more about infrastructure and backend programming with it's [backend](https://github.com/lucasbiancogs/tasks-backend).

-## Python
+### Python
-I started coding at the first semester in college but here is where I truly got into this, learning how to code using python:
+I started coding at the first semester in college but here is where I truly got into this, learning how to code with a course from cod3r, using python: [Python](https://github.com/lucasbiancogs/python)